 At periods of high demand, Snowy 2.0 will generate using this stored water putting downward pressure on prices.

 How will Snowy 2.0 support renewables and what will it use for pumping?

 When the wind blows and the sun shines, and NEM customer demand is low, spot prices will be low and Snowy Hydro will pump.
 When the wind and solar resource is low, and demand is high, the NEM price will be higher and Snowy Hydro will generate and displace coal-fired electricity in the process.
 Snowy Hydro is already doing this on a regular basis with its pumped-hydro capabilities at Tumut 3 Power Station.

-Snowy 2.0, with its capacity and long-term resource storage, is also the only means that has been identified to economically bring another several thousand megawatts of wind and solar energy into the market.
-Independent expert Marsden Jacob Associates’ modelling has proven beyond doubt that Snowy 2.0 is the cheapest possible option for the NEM to gain access to both the necessary firm capacity and large-scale storage within a single project.
+Snowy 2.0, with its capacity and long-term resource storage, will enable another several thousand megawatts of wind and solar energy into the market.
+Snowy 2.0 provides the NEM access to critical firm capacity and large-scale storage within a single project.

 Developers of wind/solar plants require offtake contracts to make their entry into the NEM feasible, by underpinning their financial viability and firming up their physical output.
 Snowy Hydro is already firming variable renewable energy and providing the large-scale storage the NEM needs.
 Snowy Hydro has signed offtake contracts for more than 1,000MW with 10 new wind and solar projects.

 Do you use more energy to pump than you make when you generate?